 What Is A Gravel Bike?

-Also known as adventure bikes, gravel bikes are a relatively new trend and It’s rapidly growing as people seek new challenges away from the road or mountain bike.
-To make it versatile, the gravel bike has merged some of the best bits from road, cyclocross and mountain disciplines to create a lightweight all-round exploration bike that's just as happy tackling tough terrain as it is on the tarmac.
-Find out exactly what goes into making an adventure bike with our guide.
+Sometimes referred to as adventure bikes, gravel bikes are a relatively new trend and It’s rapidly growing as people seek new challenges away from the road or mountain bike.
+To make a versatile machine, the gravel bike has merged some of the best bits from road, cyclocross and mountain disciplines to create a lightweight all-round exploration bike that's just as happy tackling tough terrain as it is on the tarmac.
+Find out exactly what goes into making a gravel bike with our guide.

 Gravel Or Cyclocross?

-Although gravel and cyclocross bikes visually look similar, there are plenty of key differences that set them apart.
+Although gravel and cyclocross bikes visually look similar and they share plenty of common traits, such as disc brakes, there are plenty of key differences that set them apart.
 Gravel bikes are designed for longer distances over rough terrain, whereas Cyclocross bikes, such as the TCX, are set up for hour-long races where speed and getting to the finish line first is the highest priority.

 The key differences are;